Lately, we’ve been all about getting outside and enjoying nature.

 So, we’ve learned to pick and choose the best outdoor gear that gets us outside and having adventures as easily as possible.

 Here are some of our very favorite outdoor gear picks, from kayaks to smartphone apps to solar chargers.

 Besides for a few items on our to buy list, we personally use and recommend each and every thing on this list.

 SunJack Portable Solar Panel Charger and Battery Pack

-We’ve had our SunJack Portable Solar Charger for over a year now.
+We’ve had our SunJack Portable Solar Charger for several years now.